Revised and updated January 5, 2021.

 Best in Class Education Center gives students individual attention in small-group classes to boost their math, English, reading, and writing skills in weekly sessions lasting 60-75 minutes.
 One-on-one tutoring is also available for all subjects, as well as test-prep services.
 Even preschool kids can get a leg up on math and English.
 Other services include college prep, writing skills assessment, and TOEFL/IELTS instruction.

-Founded by Hao and Lisa Lam in Seattle, Washington in 1988 but franchising only since 2011, the number of locations has grown from 12 in 2011 to the current total of 65 (an increase of 10 from the previous year’s total of 55), none of which are company-owned and all of which are located in the US.
+Founded by Hao and Lisa Lam in Seattle, Washington in 1988 but franchising only since 2011, the number of locations has grown from 12 in 2011 to the last reported total of 65 in 2019 (an increase of 10 from the previously reported total of 55), none of which were company-owned and all of which were located in the US.

 12. Above Grade Level In-Home Tutoring

 Above Grade Level In-Home Tutoring goes out on a limb and guarantees that students receiving their services who are diligent in completing their work (35 individualized tutoring sessions) will improve by a full grade level or 10 percentage points in math and English, and backs it up with an offer of an additional 15 free hours of tutoring if goals aren’t met.